Jacob Ruby

-Jacob Ruby (born December 13, 1992) is a Canadian football offensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
-Previously, he played for the Montreal Alouettes of the CFL.
+Jacob Ruby (born December 13, 1992) is a Canadian professional football offensive lineman for the Ottawa Redblacks of the Canadian Football League (CFL).
 Ruby played football throughout his youth and played for both high school and college teams.
 He was a 2010 graduate of Fork Union Military Academy.
 Ruby was a four-year starter at the University of Richmond.

-High school
+Early life

-Ruby began his football career with Medway High School in Ontario before moving to Fork Union Military Academy Where he was an All-Prep League player.
+Ruby began his football career with Medway High School, near London, Ontario, before moving to Fork Union Military Academy where he was an All-Prep League player.
 He also played two years of club football for the London Falcons.
-During his time at the London Falcons, he was named as the teams Most Outstanding Offensive Player.
+During his time at the London Falcons, he was named as the team's Most Outstanding Offensive Player.
 In 2008, he played tight end for FUMA and in 2009 played tackle; earning him an All-State and All-Prep honors.

 In January 2010, Ruby was one of 90 players selected to play in the USA vs. The World All-Star game which was broadcast on live TV.
 In 2010, he was redshirted.

-College
+College career

 In 2011, Ruby played all 11 games on the offensive line and made 10 starts.
 He recorded two tackles, one coming against Massachusetts and the other at Delaware.

-In 2012 Ruby and the Spiders won a share of the Colonial Athletic Association conference championship, but were snubbed from a playoff spot.
+In 2012, Ruby and the Spiders won a share of the Colonial Athletic Association conference championship, but were snubbed from a playoff spot.

-In 2014 Ruby started all 14 games for the Spiders at Offensive Tackle and was named Third Team All-Conference and a 2nd Team VaSid player.
-The Spiders reached the quarter finals of the Football Championship Subdivision playoffs.
+In 2014, Ruby started all 14 games for the Spiders at offensive tackle and was named Third Team All-Conference and a 2nd Team VaSid player.
+The Spiders reached the quarter-finals of the Football Championship Subdivision playoffs.

 Professional career

 Montreal Alouettes

-Ruby was selected in the first round, eighth overall, in the 2015 CFL Draft by the Montreal Alouettes and signed with the team on May 27, 2015.
+Ruby was selected in the first round, eighth overall, in the 2015 CFL draft by the Montreal Alouettes and signed with the team on May 27, 2015.
 He dressed for three games in his rookie year in 2015 and played in 17 regular season games in 2016.
 He began the 2017 season on the injured list, but was then released by the Alouettes on July 5, 2017.